 The Thomas J. Shevlin Jr. and Dr. John F. Shevlin Memorial Scholarship: Established in 1989 through a bequest from Thomas J. Shevlin Jr. of Carbondale, this scholarship assists deserving young men and women in pre-medical studies.

 The Paul J. and Virginia P. Shields Scholarship: This scholarship was established in 2002 by Mr. and Mrs. Paul J. Shields.
-Income from this scholarship is used to assist any deserving undergraduate as determined by the Financial Aid Office.
+Income is used to assist deserving undergraduates as determined by the Financial Aid Office.